-- The school is fully compliant with DDA requirements - Families are invited to inform us of access needs on registration. - We have an Equality Scheme which includes our Accessibility Policy and Plan (see website). - The school is on one level with easy access via a ramp and wide doors. - There is a disabled toilet area. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - After school provision is accessible to all children, including those with SEN. - Extra curricular activities are accessible for children with SEN. - We work closely with specialist teacher advisors (where appropriate) to complete risk assessments for children with physical disabilities, and in advance of any off site activity or a school visit.
+- The school has had modifications undertaken to allow full accessibility for all disabled pupils and is fully DDA compliant.
+The Physical Impairment Service has worked with us to ensure that we have appropriate facilities for any child with a physical disability to freely move around the building. - Our buildings are on one level: Adaptations up to date include ramp access to doors, electronic entrance door / doors that stay open at 90 degrees, a designated room for rest, and fully equipped disabled toilet facilities. - We are committed to maintaining full access arrangements for any children or adults with additional needs as the need arises. - Accessibility Policy and Plan (see website). - Families are invited to please inform us of access or additional needs on registration. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - After school provision is accessible to all children, including those with SEND. - Extra curricular activities are accessible for children with SEND. - We work closely with specialist teacher advisors (where appropriate) to complete risk assessments for children with physical disabilities, and in advance of any off site activity or a school visit.